 |A pleasing sunset view on the island of Maui.|

-There will only be six of us until December 21st, when the remainder of family arrives at varying times of the day.
-Two of the remaining families will each be renting cars with only two requiring pick up at the airport.
+There will only be six of us until December 21st when the remainder of the family arrives at varying times of the day Two of the remaining families will each be renting cars with only two requiring to pick up at the airport.
 It will be a busy day, the beginning of many busy days to come which we anticipate with pure delight.

 |A calm sea on a sunny day.
 There’s always white billowy clouds on sunny days.|